 Value Description Inherit Inherits the audit level from infrastructure level.
 Off No audit events (activity execution information) are persisted and no logging is performed; this can result in a slight performance boost for processing instances.
 Minimal All events are logged; however, no audit details (variable content) are logged.
+Error Logs only serious problems that require immediate attention from the administrator and are not caused by a bug in the product.
+Using this level can help performance.
 Production All events are logged.
 The audit details for assign activities are not logged; the details for all other activities are logged.
 Development All events are logged; all audit details for all activities are logged.

-11.2.3 OneWayDeliveryPolicy
+13.2.3 OneWayDeliveryPolicy